HenrikBechmann/react-infinite-grid-scroller/README.md

 _orientation, gap, padding, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex_

-It also contains _scrollerID_, the session number of the current scroller, for debug purposes.
+It also contains _scrollerID_, the internal session id (integer) of the current scroller, for debug purposes.

 Finally, it contains two objects with bundled properties: _virtualListProps_ and _cradleContentProps_.